We will get to the how in a short amount of time but first, let’s ask some questions.

 Finding that key time is worth it as most work that is prescribed by departments of education in schools can be completed in less than half the time.
 If you do have to follow a curriculum, two to three hours a day can produce about six to eight hours of equivalent in-school time, so there will be far more hours to follow up on interests, further learning, hobbies, sports, socialising etc which are often what makes teaching your own child so worthwhile.
 Time spent on not teaching, while your child learns from the world around them.

 Why are you choosing to teach?
 Discovering the purpose underlying your intention is key to predicting whether or not you will be successful.
 Are you teaching because you’ve always wanted to?
-You think you’ll be better than others at it?
-You have no option but to teach?
+Do you think you’ll be better than others at it?
+Do you have no option but to teach?
 You need to prove to other people or yourself that you can?
 There is one question you must answer yes to if you want your student to learn and therefore make you a teacher and that is, ‘Are you teaching because you want your student to learn?’
-If your underlying intention is for your student to learn then you won’t stop until they have learnt, you won’t take it personal when they ignore your words and figure it out for themselves, you will delight in the ‘aha’ moments when they understand something and you won’t suffer from the burn out that will occur if you persist in teaching for the wrong reasons.
+If your underlying intention is for your student to learn then you won’t stop until they have learnt, you won’t take it personally when they ignore your words and figure it out for themselves, you will delight in the ‘aha’ moments when they understand something and you won’t suffer from the burnout that will occur if you persist in teaching for the wrong reasons.

 The reality is that good quality teaching is not the emptying of your brain into your student’s empty brains, or topping up a student’s brain like you would ‘fuel in a car’.
 No, good quality teaching doesn’t look like teaching at all.
 That’s because who you end up teaching is no one.
 The aim is to become redundant and allow the student to become their own teacher.
 Lifelong learning is a continuum of learning, happening without effort, with much joy and allows you to be an independent and at the same time interdependent person in a community.